ibexa/documentation-user/docs/faq.md

 ### Editing

-**How does a Landing Page differ from a regular page?**
+**How does a Page differ from a regular Content item?**

-A Landing Page is a special kind of a Content item.
+A Page is a special kind of a Content item.
 It is a page designed to be the visitor's entry point into your website.

-A Landing Page has a customizable layout with multiple zones where you can place predefined blocks with dynamic content.
+A Page has a customizable layout with multiple zones where you can place predefined blocks with dynamic content.

-**How do I create a Landing Page?**
+**How do I create a Page?**

-You can create a new Landing Page in the Page mode by clicking **Create**.
-See [Working with a Landing Page](creating_content_basic.md#working-with-a-landing-page) for more information.
+You can create a new Page in the Page mode by clicking **Create**.
+See [Working with a Page](creating_content_basic.md#working-with-a-page) for more information.

-**What blocks can I add to a Landing Page?**
+**What blocks can I add to a Page?**

-Here is the list of predefined Landing Page blocks.
+Here is the list of predefined Page blocks.

-You also have the possibility of [creating your own, custom blocks](https://doc.ezplatform.com/en/latest/cookbook/creating_landing_page_blocks_(enterprise)/).
+You also have the possibility of [creating your own, custom blocks](https://doc.ezplatform.com/en/latest/guide/extending_page.md#page-blocks).

-**How can I make content appear on a page at a predefined time?**

-You can use the [Schedule Block](publishing.md#scheduling) to select Content items and plan the times at which they will be displayed on a Landing Page.

-**How can I see what my page will look like in the future?**

-The [timeline](publishing.md#scheduling) lets you preview changes that will happen to your Landing Page with time.
-Simply drag the slider at the top of the page to the time you wish to view.

 **How can I have my Content reviewed by other users?**